paul-wolf/logtrace/readme.md

 	pip install logtrace

+Note that this only suppports Python 3.
+Let me know if anyone wants support for Python 2.
+There are no dependencies outside the Python Standard Library for this module.

-If your log level is `logging.INFO` and you call `logtrace.emit_debug()`, nothing is sent to the
+We respect logging levels.
+So, the overhead of using LogTrace is minimal if your log level is not effective.
+If your log level is `logging.INFO` and you call `logtrace.emit_debug()`, almost all overhead is avoided minus some function call overhead and one or two conditional expressions.

 What LogTrace is *not*: This is *not* a logging framework.
 LogTrace uses the standard Python `logging` module.
 All your configuration to `logging` is going to be used by LogTrace.
-All your handlers are going to be act exactly as before.
+All your handlers are going to act exactly as before.
 If you use a framework like Django, you use it just like you do now.
 No changes whatever are required to your logging configuration.

 We also provide other features like